snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 #### It is a full stack framework, but you can use it for other simple use cases:

-* as an entity browser or editor
+* as an entity/database browser or editor
 * as an JPQL or SQL statement tester with the integrated *ScriptTool*
 * as a test base to check your model on different jpa persistence providers like *hibernate*, *elcipselink*, *openjpa*, *datanucleus* or *batoo*. you can switch between them with three mouseclicks.
 * as a quick solution to generate your entity beans through the given database connection and to test that model.
+* as a test-system, using an origin beans-jar-file to rebuild database on your local system on any database - transferring needed data through replication. all done in background for you.

 ...all available without any application server!